top of page

 To stick with idolatry and religion.
 There is this recurring story among Frisians that their tribe name derives from the Germanic goddess Freyja, also written as Freya or Frya.
 A seed, perhaps, planted in the minds of Frisians with the Oera Linda book that showed up in 1876.
 A fabricated manuscript in a self-designed writing, telling about the four-thousand-year-old history of the Frisians, which keeps inspiring people as if it were real to this very day.
 According to the Oera Linda book, the primeval mother of the Frisians was Freyja, and it was women - not men - who had meticulously determined the history of Frisia (Jensma 2022).

 Freyja was a goddess of Norse mythology, associated with love, beauty, fertility, and war.
-This Freyja-origin theory would fit nicely for this post, except that we haven't found much scientific support for this story.
-Despite all the convincing Frisian beauties like Luisa Hartema, Doutzen Kroes, Maike van Grieken, Marloes Horst, Anna Wilken, Ferdau Hoekstra, Anne-Marie Lampe, Monique Sluyter, Akke-Marije Marinus, Sylvana van IJsselmuiden, Jane and Bridget Fonda, and of course, the amazing Audrey Hepburn (see featured image of this post).
+This Freyja-origin theory would fit nicely for this blog post, except that we haven't found much scientific support for this story.
+Despite all the convincing Frisian beauties like Luisa Hartema, Doutzen Kroes, Maike van Grieken, Marloes Horst, Noor de Boer, Anna Wilken, Ferdau Hoekstra, Anne-Marie Lampe, Monique Sluyter, Akke-Marije Marinus, Sylvana van IJsselmuiden, Jane and Bridget Fonda, and, of course, the amazing Audrey Hepburn (see featured image of this blog post).
+And, we guess, Bebe Neuwirth must have Frisian origins as well.

 The only small lead concerning goddess Freyja we found, are the Roman stone inscriptions at Hadrian's Wall in Britain.
 The numerus (i.e. an army unit) of a Frisian chieftain named Hnaudifridius, or in his native language Notfrid, serving the Roman army in the third century, set up an altar dedicated to, among other, the goddess Friagabis, one of the two Alaisiagae deities.
 Etymologically Freyja might be related to Friagabis, which would make a full circle.
 But we are not impressed by this theory either.
-Read also our post Groove in the Hearth to read more about pre-medieval goddesses worshiped by Frisians.
+Read also our blog post Groove in the Hearth.
+Very superstitious is the way to read more about pre-medieval goddesses worshiped by Frisians.

-If you are interested in this Frisian chieftain Notfrid in the Roman army mentioned above, read our post Frisian mercenaries in the Roman army.
+If you are interested in this Frisian chieftain Notfrid in the Roman army mentioned above, read our blog post Frisian mercenaries in the Roman army.
 The same Frisian mercenaries erected a stone pillar dedicated to the thing (also ding, ting or þing), the Germanic assemblies.
 It is the oldest attestation of the thing in history.
-Read our post The Thing is… to learn more about these early democrats.
+Read our blog post Well, the Thing is… to learn more about these early democrats.

-A modest argument concerning the own position of Frisian women that can be derived from Freyja is that this goddess wore fibulas 'brooches' similar to those magnificent pieces found in, for example, the terp (i.e. artificial settlement mound) of Wiewerd and, of course, in the terp of Wijnaldum, both located in the province of Friesland.
-We know that Freyja, and thus women, wore these brooches thanks to a silver pendant found in Östergötland, Sweden, depicting Freyja with this specific fibula type - the so-called disc-on-bow fibula.
-Read also our post Ornament of the Gods found in a mound of clay to learn about this piece of history.
-Thus, it was Frisian women, not macho kings or otherwise big men, who were the proud owners of these very exquisite fibulas, matching the quality of the Anglo-Saxon jewelry found at Sutton Hoo in England.
+A modest argument concerning the own position of Frisian women that can be derived from Freyja is that this goddess wore fibulas 'brooches' similar to those magnificent pieces found in, for example, the terp (i.e. artificial settlement mound) of the village of Wieuwerd and, of course, in the terp of Wijnaldum, both located in the province of Friesland.
+We know that Freyja, and thus women, wore these brooches thanks to a silver pendant found in the region of Östergötland in Sweden, depicting Freyja with this specific fibula type - the so-called disc-on-bow fibula.
+Read also our blog post Ornament of the Gods found in a mound of clay to learn about this piece of history.
+Thus, it was Frisian women, not macho kings or otherwise big men, who were the proud owners of these very exquisite fibulas, matching the quality of the Anglo-Saxon jewellery found at Sutton Hoo in England.

 fibula of Hogebeintum,ca. AD 650